-In the Floor Ports section of the Building page you will find a list of floor ports and their status in a selected room.
-Select the room from the Building page and click Floor Ports.
+In the Floor Ports section of the Building page you will find a list of floor ports and their status in a selected space.
+Select the Space from the Building page and click Floor Ports.

-Here you will see a table showing Floor Ports for that room including:
+Here you will see a table showing Floor Ports for that space including:

 Floor Port Name: The name associated with the port.
 This is marked on the port itself.

 Switchport (Switch): This is the port on the switch itself.
 Typically the first number denotes the number of the switch, and the second number denotes the port on that switch.
 For example, Switch port 2:37 is the 37th port on the second switch.
 If the Switch port is not patched, this field will display as 'not patched'.

 Client: This is the Client who has been allocated to that floor port.